 - 1/4 tsp cayenne pepper

 - 2 chicken breasts boneless and skinless cut in 1 inch cubes

 - 2 tbsp olive oil

 - 1 small onion chopped

-In a medium bowl toss together the chickpeas with he smoked paprika, cumin and garlic powder.
+- In a medium bowl toss together the chickpeas with the smoked paprika, cumin, garlic powder, salt and pepper.
 Make sure each chickpea is covered in spices.
 Spread the chickpeas in an even layer over the prepared baking sheet.

 - Roast the chickpeas in the oven for about 20 to 30 minutes or until dry and crispy on the outside.

 - Meanwhile place the cauliflower florets in a food processor and pulse until mixture resembles the texture of rice.
 You will probably have to do this in a couple batches.
 Place in a bowl and set aside.